deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ### Oracle and Prices

-Requesting oracle feeds to price assets in the system relies on the same mechanisms, but a new `AaveOracle` contract is deployed.
-The associated centralisation risks are the same as on the _Core_ instance.
+Requesting oracle feeds to price assets in the system is relying on the same mechanisms across the different instances.
+To control which price feeds are available a new `AaveOracle` contract is deployed for each instance.
+The associated centralisation risks in the _EtherFi_ instance are the same as on the _Core_ instance.

 Read more in our _Core_ instance report.